• ISSN 1008-505X

 Abstract:

 Methods In this study, a 15N pair tracer (15NH4+ and 15NO3) indoor soil incubation experiment was carried out under 60% water holding capacity (WHC) at 25℃.
-The tested soils were respectively collected from a fallow land (FL) and the treatment plots of no fertilizer control (CK), nitrogen and phosphorous fertilization (NP), and combined application of NP and organic fertilizer (NPM) in a localized experiment.
-During the seven days of incubation, the N2O emission rate and 15N excess of N2O were investigated every day.
-The content and 15N excess of NH4+ and NO3 in soils were measured at 0, 1, 3, 5, and 7 days of incubation for construction of FLUAZ model, which is used to fit the gross nitrification and mineralization rate, and for the research of N2O production processes.
+The tested soils were collected from a fallow land (FL) and treatment plots of no fertilizer control (CK), nitrogen and phosphorous fertilization (NP), and combined application of NP and organic fertilizer (NPM) in a localized experiment.
+During the seven days of incubation, the N2O emission rate and 15N enrichment of N2O were investigated every day.
+The content and 15N enrichment of NH4+ and NO3 in soils were measured at 0, 1, 3, 5, and 7 days of incubation for constructing the FLUAZ model, which was used to fit the gross nitrification and mineralization rate, and to investigate N2O production processes.

-Results Land use patterns and fertilization methods significantly influenced N2O emissions.
-The N2O emission rate from fallow land was 23.9 ng N2O-N/(kg∙h), which was significantly lower than that from farmland soil.
-The N2O emission rate in NP treatment 146 ng N2O-N/(kg∙h) was 1.87 times that of the CK treatment 77.9 ng N2O-N/(kg∙h), while the NPM treatment had the highest N2O emission rate 222 ng N2O-N/(kg∙h), which was 2.85 and 1.52 times those of the CK and NP treatments, respectively.
+Results Land use patterns and fertilization regimes significantly influenced N2O emissions.
+The N2O emission rate of fallow land was N2O-N 23.9 ng/(kg∙h), which was significantly lower than that of farmland soil.
+The N2O emission rate in the NP treatment N2O-N 146 ng/(kg∙h) was 1.87 times that of the CK treatment N2O-N 77.9 ng/(kg∙h), while the NPM treatment had the highest N2O emission rate N2O-N 222 ng/(kg∙h), which was 2.85 and 1.52 times those of the CK and NP treatments, respectively.
 The order of N2O emission ratios among treatments during the incubation period was NPM > NP > CK > FL, with values ranging from 0.012% to 0.029%.
 N2O emitted from the soil originated from both nitrification and denitrification processes, but the contribution of nitrification to N2O emissions ranged from 83.1% to 89.4%.
 A significant positive correlation was observed between the N2O emission rate and the gross nitrification rate, indicating that nitrification was the primary pathway for N2O emissions.
 The contributions of denitrification to N2O emissions in FL, CK, and NP treatments were 10.6%, 10.2%, and 13.1%, respectively, while the contribution significantly increased to 16.9% in the NPM treatment.

 /